input-output-hk/ouroboros-leios/Logbook.md

   - The relation of IB rate to IB size and available bandwidth.
 - Input parameters
   - EB rate
-  - Bandwith
+  - Bandwidth
   - IB size
 - Graphics
-  - IB rate v.s. available bandwith
+  - IB rate v.s. available bandwidth

-What the model shows is that even with conservative bandwith numbers, if IBs are of similar size as current Praos blocks, the IB rate is going to be a lot more than 1 per second.
+What the model shows is that even with conservative bandwidth numbers, if IBs are of similar size as current Praos blocks, the IB rate is going to be a lot more than 1 per second.

 Artifacts: